roblillack/elma/elma-rs/README.md

 - [ ] Add support to copy the current message's content to the clipboard as Markdown (context menu?)
 - [ ] Add theming support (light/dark mode, custom colours)
 - [ ] Log network actions and user events for debugging and compatibility with existing ELMA tools
+- [ ] Formatted date does not match web interface -- are we missing locale info somewhere?

 ## Project layout